11 minute read

 Create “modern” classrooms

 New pedagogical methods -such as collaborative learning, student-led learning, and flipped classrooms – are gaining popularity thanks to the rise of edtech.
 And, by helping teachers to instill deep learning, such evidence-based pedagogy supports digital literacy.
-Find out more about what makes a classroom modern and book an ActivPanel demo to see the benefits for yourself.

 Make your lessons digital

-Review your Acceptable Use Policy (AUP)
+Review your acceptable use policy (AUP)

 Access the latest and full UKCCIS guidance here.